 - Name

 - Address

 - Telephone number

 - Member identification number

 - A summary of the complaint and any previous contact with us related to the complaint

 - The action you are requesting from us

 - A signature from you or your authorized representative and the date.
-If you want a friend, relative, your doctor or other provider, or other person to be your representative, call Customer Care (phone numbers for Customer Care are located in chapter 2, Section 1 of this booklet) and ask for the "Appointment of Representative" form.
+If you want a friend, relative, your doctor or other provider, or other person to be your representative, call Customer Care and ask for the "Appointment of Representative" form.
 (The form is also available on Medicare's website at

-www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf).
+- www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf).
 The form gives that person permission to act on your behalf.
 It must be signed by you and by the person who you would like to act on your behalf.
 You must give us a copy of the signed form.

+- The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.